ESIF financial instruments in the 2014-2020 programming period – Opportunities for Finnish regions, Kuopio, 12-13 September 2017

 To complement the theoretical presentation, a case study of a First Loss Portfolio Guarantee, a financial instrument successfully launched in Malta in 2011 to support local SMEs, was presented by Daniela Grech from the Maltese Ministry for European Affairs and Equality (managing authority).
 Her presentation included a comprehensive description of the design, set-up and implementation of this financial instrument.
 Questions from participants focused on the practical aspects of the process of selection of the most suitable intermediary and how to use the funds to equally cover the needs of all regions of the country.

-On the second day, Miglena Dobreva, European Investment Bank, illustrated how equity schemes work and focused on the advantages of using different type of equity products co-financed with ESIF aimed to address the financing needs of SMEs.
+On the second day, Miglena Dobreva, European Investment Bank, illustrated how equity schemes work and focused on the advantages of using a different type of equity products co-financed with ESIF aimed to address the financing needs of SMEs.
 The presentation included also an overview of the main features of the co-investment facility as one of the ’off-the-shelf’ instruments for SMEs adopted by the European Commission in 2016.

 A practical example of the use of equity to support SMEs was given by Charles Hamilton from Invest Northern Ireland (intermediate body).
-The ‘Access to Finance Solutions for SMEs’ include equity financial instruments which were set up very early in the 2014-2020 programming period, based on the findings from the ex-ante assessment of regional SME needs for access to finance in the different stages of their business development.
+The ‘Access to Finance Solutions for SMEs’ includes equity financial instruments which were set up very early in the 2014-2020 programming period, based on the findings from the ex-ante assessment of regional SME needs for access to finance in the different stages of their business development.

 The justification for the use of financial instruments as well as the characteristics and suitability of different financial products were the main topics of an interactive workshop.
 Participants could learn through group work exercises and discussions and direct interaction with fi-compass experts.